dotSushi/Hope/README.md

 # Hope

 ![screenshot](http://i.imgur.com/KIVrF5p.png)
 Here a screenshot of 'Hope' in action !
+I really love the style of Vanillaware games, you should play one if you haven't done it yet !

 What's an userstyle ?
 -------------------------------